-Amazingly soft and sugary, these Peanut Butter Blossoms cookies are perfect for any holiday or bake sale.
+Peanut Butter Blossoms cookies are perfect for any holiday or bake sale.
 A soft peanut butter cookie with a chocolate kiss center is the perfect combination!

-If you have kids, this is a great recipe to make with them, as there are plenty of things they can help with in this recipe.
-I love showing them how to make these peanut butter blossoms and they can’t get enough of scooping the dough, rolling it into balls, rolling dough in the sugar, and pressing the kiss into the baked cookie!
+If you have kids, this is a great recipe to make with them, as there are plenty of things they can help with from scooping the dough and rolling it into balls to pressing the kiss into the baked cookie!

 How to Make Peanut Butter Blossoms

 Here’s a quick overview of this peanut butter blossoms recipe.

 - Roll dough into 1″ balls and roll in sugar.

 - Bake as directed below.